tamilselvanarjun/df2file/README.md

 ### Project : df2file:
-A Python utility designed for efficiently appending Pandas DataFrames to a single Excel file, each in a separate sheet.
+A Python tool made to quickly add several Pandas DataFrames, each in its own sheet, to a single Excel file.

 #### Features: